 In the early centuries of the Christian Church, most Baptisms took place at Easter.
-Most candidates for Baptism would have been preparing for their Baptism for a few years, in terms of learning about the life and teachings of Jesus, and the beliefs of the Christian church.
+Most candidates for Baptism would have been preparing for their Baptism for a few years, in terms of learning about the life and teachings of Jesus, and the beliefs and practices of the Christian church.

 The candidates for Baptism entered a far more intense period of preparation for a number of weeks immediately prior to their Baptism at Easter.
 This preparation included sessions of more deliberate study, prayer, and meditation, as well as abstinence from some foods and periods of fasting from all food.
 This period of intense spiritual preparation was the beginning of what we now call the season of Lent.

 After a while, it was not only the candidates for Baptism who wished to participate in this time of preparation.
 Other Christians chose to observe this period of preparation as well, both to support those preparing for Baptism and in the interest of their own spirituality.

 But, … as this was happening, the practice of Christian baptism was changing.
 Christian parents increasingly chose to present their children for Baptism, even children as young as babies.
 There were a number of reasons for this change in practice.
 Some reasons were good, and some were not-so-good.

 - A good reason for this change in practice was that parents who identified with the Christian faith wanted to decisively identify their children with the same faith as they had embraced.
 This is still the main reason why most mainstream churches baptise babies to his day.